rphii/rlso/README.md

 #### `So_Stack`

-This struct shares the same memory footprint as the previous one, hence why `So` combines them with a `union`.

 This struct is only used for short modified strings, <15 bytes, that do not yet hold a heap-reference.
 So, modifications of short strings up to 15 bytes are dynamic-allocation-free!

+- Modifiable strings of up to 15 characters
+- Allows detection if in stack-mode

 ```
     [120-bits |8-bits]
     [stack buf|length]
 ```

+Note that this struct shares the same memory footprint as the previous one, hence why `So` combines them with a `union`.

 ### Detecting the modes